swimgirlnv/rememory/README.md

 - Public Map and Private Map: A user can switch between a public and private map and the markers/paths are able to be toggled as public+private or private.

-1. Tags + Shared Memories

-a.
-Suggested Tags in Edit Modal

-	•	Feature: Use existing memory content to suggest tags and allow users to select or create tags.
-	•	Implementation:
-	•	Continue refining the tag suggestion logic already added.
-	•	Save the selected tags into Firestore under each memory.

-b.
-Right Side Panel with Tags

-	•	Feature: Sort memories into tag-based folders in the right panel.
-Clicking a tag shows all associated memories.
-	•	Implementation:
-	•	Add collapsible folders in the right panel for each tag.
-	•	When a memory is clicked, the modal opens, and the map zooms to the memory location.

 c.
 Shared Memory Marker